aec-cse/student-dashboard/README.md

    - Add Firebase configuration
    - Set up security rules
 3. Open `index.html` with live server in your browser

+## Cloudinary Setup
+1. Create a cloudinary Account
+2. Get cloudinary credentials
+3. Create an upload Preset
+4. Configure Security Settings
+5. Update the code (Student-registration.js)
+   - Replace: Your_CLOUD_NAME with your actual name
+   - YOUR_UPLOAD_PRESET_NAME with your preset name.

 ## Security Features